cmu-phil/tetrad-manual-rtd/docs/workflows/interpretation.md

 Edges or orientations that appear only under narrow settings should be treated as **tentative**.

-Grid Search is particularly valuable here, as it exposes which features are stable versus fragile.
+Grid Search is particularly valuable here, as it highlights which features are stable versus fragile.

 ---